-A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation not applicable disinfectants to control microbial contaminants.
+A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. colf MCL has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.

-Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of millirems per year (a measure of radiation absorbed by the body)
+Maximum residual disinfectant level or MRDL:

+The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control microbial contaminants.

-Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of microbial contaminants micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water.
+The level of a drinking wafer disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the u disinfectants to control microbial contaminants.
+Maximum residual disinfectant level goal or MRDLG: